rust-lang/sublime-rust/docs/build.md

 `--example foo`, etc.), for specific variants ("Build", "Run", "Test", etc.), or globally.

-### Setting Commands
+### Configure Command

-There are several Sublime commands to help you configure the Cargo settings.
-They can be accessed from the Command Palette (Ctrl-Shift-P / ⌘-Shift-P).
-They
+To help you configure the Cargo build settings, run the `Rust: Configure Cargo Build` command from Sublime's Command Palette (Ctrl-Shift-P / ⌘-Shift-P).
-are:
+This will ask you a series of questions for the setting to configure.
+The first choice is the setting:

-Command | Description
+Setting | Description
 ------- | -----------
-Rust: Set Default Path | Set the default Cargo package to build.
-If not specified, then it will detect it from the current view, or display a panel to choose from.
-Rust: Set Cargo Target | Set the Cargo target (`--lib`, `--example foo`, etc.) for each build variant.
+Target | Specify an explicit target (`--bin`, `--lib`, `--example`, etc.).
 The "Automatic Detection" option will attempt to determine which target to use based on the current active view in Sublime (a test file will use `--test` or a binary will use `--bin`, etc.).
-Rust: Set Cargo Build Profile | Set whether or not to use the `--release` flag.
+Profile | Determine whether or not the `--release` flag is used.
-Rust: Set Cargo Target Triple | Set the target triple (such as `x86_64-apple-darwin`).
+Target Triple | The `--target` option to specify a target triple (such as `x86_64-apple-darwin`).
-Rust: Set Cargo Features | Set the Cargo build features to use.
-Rust: Set Cargo Toolchain | Set the Rust toolchain to use (`nightly`, `beta`, etc.).
-Use the Targets > "All Targets" to set globally.
+Toolchain | Set the Rust toolchain to use (`nightly`, `beta`, etc.).
+Features | Set the Cargo build features to use.
+Environment Variables | Specify additional environment variables to set.
+Extra Cargo Arguments | Extra arguments to include in the command line.
+Default Package/Path | The default package to build, useful if you have a workspace with multiple Cargo packages.
+See `Multiple Cargo Projects` below.

+If you have multiple Cargo packages in your workspace, it will ask for the package to configure.

+A setting can be global (for all build invocations), for a specific build variant (such as "Test"), or for a specific build target (such as `--example myprog`).

 Caution: If you have not created a `sublime-project` file, then any changes you make will be lost if you close the Sublime window.